walkie/academic-webpage/teaching/cs609-wi14/index.md

 <tr class="schedule-row">
   <td class="schedule-date">13 Jan</td>
   <td class="schedule-info">
-  Ko and Meyers, *Designing the Whyline: A Debugging Interface for Asking Questions about Program Behavior*, CHI 2004.
+  Ko and Myers, *Designing the Whyline: A Debugging Interface for Asking Questions about Program Behavior*, CHI 2004.

-  As part of the Natural Programming Project, Ko and Meyers found that, when faced with unexpected results, both programmers and non-programmers formulate "why did ..." and "why didn't ..." questions about the program's behavior.
+  As part of the Natural Programming Project, Ko and Myers found that, when faced with unexpected results, both programmers and non-programmers formulate "why did ..." and "why didn't ..." questions about the program's behavior.
 With traditional debuggers, attempting to answer these questions is difficult and